Lucia Maria Ernst

 She was a founder of Planned Parenthood of South Palm Beach and Broward Counties and remained a supporter and contributor for life.
 Planned Parenthood’s library in Boca Raton was named in her honor.

-Lucia Henderson Edmondson died of heart failure at the Boca Raton Community Hospital, Florida.
-Her burial was conducted by the Kraeer Funeral Home in Boca Raton, Florida.
-She was interned in the same crypt as her husband, Alexander D. Henderson, at the Forest Lawn Memorial Gardens Central in Fort Lauderdale in the Mausoleum Unit 1, Section No. 67, South.
-Source: Forest Lawn Memorial office, 954-581-9033.
+October 25, 1991 Lucia Henderson Edmondson died of heart failure at Boca Raton Community Hospital in Florida.
+Her burial was conducted by the Kraeer Funeral Home in Boca Raton.
+She was interred in the same crypt as her husband, Alexander D. Henderson, at Forest Lawn Memorial Gardens Central in Fort Lauderdale, in Mausoleum Unit 1, Section No. 67, South.
+Source: Forest Lawn Memorial office.
+Lucy Henderson painting

 Lucy Henderson